-Provide on a flash drive, copies of all LWDB policies relevant to the implementation of WIOA (as listed in the local board grant agreement in Exhibit F, Statement of Work, Section VII, Required LWDB Policies). out on the first of the second
+Provide on a flash drive, copies of all LWDB policies relevant to the implementation of WIOA (as listed in the local board grant agreement in Exhibit F, Statement of Work, Section VII, Required LWDB Policies).

 As requested, a flash drive containing the local board policies has been submitted with this plan to the WIOA State Administrative Entity.